-The Energy bids submitted by resource-specific resources that exceed \$1000/MWh must be cost-verified.
+&lt;sup>107 Energy bids submitted by resource-specific resources that exceed \$1000/MWh must be cost-verified.
 Because the CAISO does not currently have the ability to cost verify the energy bids of NGRs, these resources are subject to the Soft Energy Bid Cap of \$1,000/MWh.

-- Similarly, for the Real-Time market (RTM), the energy bid cap will be increased for any hour in which the RTM MIBP exceeds \$1,000/MWh or any hour in which the CAISO accepts a RTM cost-verified energy bid greater than 1,000/MWh.
+- For the Day-Ahead market (DAM), the energy bid cap will be increased for any hour in which the DAM MIBP exceeds \$1,000/MWh or any hour in which the CAISO accepts a DAM cost-verified energy bid greater than \$1,000/MWh. - Similarly, for the Real-Time market (RTM), the energy bid cap will be increased for any hour in which the RTM MIBP exceeds \$1,000/MWh or any hour in which the CAISO accepts a RTM cost-verified energy bid greater than 1,000/MWh.
 The energy bid cap in the RTM will be also be increased for the hours that were increased in the DAM.